kjph/sqlenergy/README.md

-# CSIRO SQL Energy Usage Analyser
+# SQL Energy Usage Analyser
 Python wrapper to query MySQL database and retrieve energy time series data from multiple sources.
 The script calculates the usage of energy for various groups of sources in a time-series format for further analysis